-Boating facilities are public and private mooring structures and related services serving five or more single-family residences, including piers, docks, buoys, floats, marinas, and facilities for the use of boat launching, boat storage, or for the service and maintenance of pleasure or commercial craft.
-This section applies to such facilities.
-Mooring structures and activities for fewer than five single-family residences are addressed in section 19.600.160.
+Boating facilities are public and private mooring structures and related services including piers, docks, buoys, floats, marinas, and facilities for the use of watercraft launching, watercraft storage, or for the service and maintenance of pleasure or commercial craft.
+Boating facilities exclude docks serving four or fewer single-family residences or multi-family units-such facilities are addressed in Section 19.600.160 - Mooring Structures.